yasirms/elasticsearchcluster/README.md

 Below configuration creates 3 services.

 1. One service(elasticsearch-discovery) for Elasticsearch Master endpoint
-2. One service(elasticsearch-data) for Elasticsearch for Elastic Data pods discovery
+2. One service(elasticsearch-data) for Elasticsearch for Elastic Data pods.
-3. Once Service(elasticsearch-client) for Elasticsearch for Elastic Client pods discovery
+3. Once Service(elasticsearch-client) for Elasticsearch for Client pods.

 All services expose necassary ports for external communication.